-I realized I was a perfectionist in a sense that knowing I made wrong decisions in the past, I don’t want to get it wrong again, which was getting me stuck in indecisiveness.
+I realized I was a perfectionist in the sense that knowing I made wrong decisions in the past, I don’t want to get it wrong again, which was getting me stuck in indecisiveness.
 The mistake is not in the wrong decision, but in not deciding at all.

-True to its promise, the book helped me identify where I’m stuck, an indecision that might be holding me back from where I want to be.
+True to its promise, the book helped me identify where I’m stuck, the indecision that might be holding me back from where I want to be.
 It has widened my perspective and allowed me to see from an objective standpoint the factors I can consider in order to come up with a decision, so I can get unstuck and move forward.

-Little changes – Sam said that they are what it takes to make a big difference.
+Little changes – Sam said they are what it takes to make a big difference.
 So at the end of every chapter, she offers “Little Changes Action Step” we can take to get started and keep going.

 I also liked that she included prayers as pauses in between some parts to give us that ‘break’ and reminder for spiritual grounding and connection with God.